Mara Getz Sheftel

 Research

-She comes to this field with an interdisciplinary background spanning Sociology, Demography, Public Policy and International Studies.
-Mara's research is aimed at informing policies and services to improve population health and functioning for older adults.
+Mara comes to this field with an interdisciplinary background spanning Demography, Sociology, Public Health, Public Policy and International Studies.
+Mara's research provides a scientific evidence base for policy and targeted interventions advancing population health, especially in vulnerable communities, in the US and internationally.

-Mara's research has been published in Demography, Demographic Research, and Population Review and presented at the Population Association of America (PAA), American Sociological Association (ASA), and the Gerontological Society of America (GSA) Annual Meetings.
+Mara's research has been published in Demography, Population Research & Policy Review, the Journals of Gerontology, Series B: Psychological Sciences and Social Sciences, Social Science & Medicine - Population Health, and Socius among other peer-reviewed publications.
+Her research has been continuously funded by NIH since she graduated in 2021.
+Mara regularly presents her work at the Population Association of America (PAA), American Sociological Association (ASA), and the Gerontological Society of America (GSA) Annual Meetings.